2022 British Grand Prix: Race report

 The order for the race restart was set to the grid order, as not all the cars had passed the second safety car line before the race was red-flagged, meaning it was not possible to accurately determine the running order at the time of the red flag.
 The race restarted at 15:56 local time and Sainz retained the lead at the restart, before being passed by Verstappen once DRS was enabled.
 Verstappen later ran over debris, that resulted in a loss of pace.
 Verstappen misjudged that the loss of pace was a puncture and came into the pit for new tyres.
 Red Bull later realised it was floor damage that caused the pace loss.

 The two AlphaTauri cars collided on lap 14, both continued initially but Gasly later retired due to the collision damage.

-Bottas pitted and retired on lap 20 due to a gearbox issue and on lap 39, Ocon suffered a fuel pump problem and stopped on track, causing a safety car.
+Bottas pitted and retired on lap 21 due to a gearbox issue and on lap 39, Ocon suffered a fuel pump problem and stopped on track, causing a safety car.
 The safety car allowed everyone to pit.
 Charles Leclerc was one of a few drivers not to pit, being told to stay out by his Ferrari team.
 Leclerc led the restart but was quickly passed by teammate Sainz.
 Leclerc subsequently defended from Sergio Pérez, which allowed Hamilton to pass them both on the exit of the last corner.
 Once Pérez passed Leclerc, he re-overtook Hamilton for second.

-Sainz won his first Formula One race, becoming the 112th winner in the history of the championship, the second Spaniard to win a Formula One race after Fernando Alonso, and being the first Spaniard to win a race since the 2013 Spanish Grand Prix. and the first driver who had his maiden win at the British Grand Prix since Johnny Herbert in 1995.
+Sainz won his first Formula One race, becoming the 112th winner in the history of the championship, the second Spaniard to win a Formula One race after Fernando Alonso, and being the first Spaniard to win a race since the 2013 Spanish Grand Prix, and the first driver who had his maiden win at the British Grand Prix since Johnny Herbert in 1995.
 Pérez was in second and Hamilton third, also setting the fastest lap.
 Leclerc managed to stay ahead of Alonso for fourth, as the latter finished fifth, ahead of Lando Norris.
 Despite a last lap battle, Verstappen held off Mick Schumacher for seventh.
 Schumacher finished inside the points for the first time in his Formula One career.
 Sebastian Vettel was ninth and Kevin Magnussen was tenth.

 Attempted race disruption

-During the race suspension, a group of Just Stop Oil supporters walked onto the track and sat down on the tarmac.
+Shortly after the race suspension on lap 1, a group of Just Stop Oil supporters walked onto the track at the Wellington Straight and sat down on the tarmac.
 They were later arrested by police.
-The protestors' actions were supported by the Formula One drivers Fernando Alonso, Lewis Hamilton, and Carlos Sainz, though all three drivers said that these people should not have put themselves at risk of physical harm.
+The protestors' cause was supported by drivers Fernando Alonso, Lewis Hamilton, and Carlos Sainz, though all three drivers said that these people should not have put themselves at risk of physical harm.
 F1 president Stefano Domenicali also criticized the protesting method.
 Before the race, Northamptonshire Police warned they had "creditable intelligence" that a group of protesters were planning to disrupt the race and potentially attempt a track invasion, and that the protest would be related to environmental issues, but the warning did not mention Just Stop Oil by name.